FAQs

 General

-We can’t offer a guarantee because our gloves are a handmade wearable product.
-Eventually, by wear and tear or pterodactyl, they'll wear out.
+We don’t offer a specific guarantee because our gloves are a handmade wearable product.
+Eventually, by time or pterodactyl, they'll wear out.
 We take a lot of pride in what we do and we do it really well, so we want you to be satisfied.
 If you think you did not receive a good value from your gloves get in touch and we'll do what we can to make the situation right.

 Sure do.
 Head on over here to learn how to initiate a repair.